kordless/blender-scripting/README.md

 - [Fisher Iris Visualization](#fisher-iris-visualization)
 - [Voronoi Sphere](#voronoi-sphere)

 ## Requirements

-`Blender 2.5+`
+`Blender 2.8+`

-To run the examples, open your favorite console in the example folder, make sure that the Blender executable is an environment variable or in the PATH environment variable in Windows and run the following command.
-Make sure to edit in [run_script.py](run_script.py) the `scriptFile` variable to the Python script in the [scripts](scripts) folder you want to execute.
+This project contains Python scripts designed to run on Blender 2.8 and above.

+On a POSIX-ish system, the Blender executable's location is included in the PATH environment and then run:

 ```
+$BLENDER_HOME="/Applications/Blender.app/Contents/MacOS/"
+export PATH="$BLENDER_HOME:$PATH"
+cd ~/blender-scripting/
-blender -b -P run_script.py
+Blender -b -P eggs.py
 ```

-Another option is to open the script in Blender and run [run_script.py](run_script.py) inside Blender, which is a nice way to test and tweak the files and to see and play with the generated result before rendering.
+On Windows, the script [run_script.py](run_script.py) is opened inside Blender.

 ## Resources